GameMaker: Supported platforms

-GameMaker supports building for Microsoft Windows, macOS, Ubuntu, HTML5, Android, iOS, Amazon Fire TV, Android TV, Raspberry Pi, Microsoft UWP, PlayStation 4, Nintendo Switch and Xbox One; support for PlayStation 5 and Xbox Series X|S was announced in February 2021 though an "Enterprise" license is needed to build games for these consoles.
+GameMaker supports building for Microsoft Windows, macOS, Ubuntu, HTML5, Android, iOS, Amazon Fire TV, Android TV, PlayStation 4, Nintendo Switch and Xbox One; support for PlayStation 5 and Xbox Series XS was announced in February 2021 though an "Enterprise" licence is needed to build games for these consoles.

-In past, GameMaker supported building for Windows Phone (deprecated in favor of UWP), Tizen, PlayStation 3, and PlayStation Vita (not supported in GMS2 "largely for business reasons").
+In the past, GameMaker supported building for Windows Phone (deprecated in favour of UWP), the Universal Windows Platform, Tizen, PlayStation 3, and PlayStation Vita.
+UWP export was itself removed in version 2022.8; submitting to the Microsoft Store now requires building for Windows and using the GDK extension.

-PlayStation Portable support was demonstrated in May 2010, but never made publicly available (with only a small selection of titles using it).

-Between 2007 and 2011, YoYo Games maintained a custom web player plugin for GameMaker games before releasing it as open-source mid-2011 and finally deprecating in favor of HTML5 export.
+Between 2007 and 2011, YoYo Games maintained a custom web player plugin for GameMaker games before releasing it as open-source mid-2011 and eventually deprecating it in favour of HTML5 export.

-Prior to August 2021, users had to obtain a single-purchase license for one of five different platforms, excluding consoles, depending on the target platform they wanted to publish on (such as desktop or mobile).
-An annual license was required to publish for consoles, which was also contained in an all-encompassing annual Ultimate license that covered all supported platforms.
+Prior to August 2021, users had to obtain a single-purchase licence for one of five different platforms, excluding consoles, depending on the target platform they wanted to publish on (such as desktop or mobile).
+An annual licence was required to publish for consoles, which was also contained in an all-encompassing annual Ultimate licence that covered all supported platforms.
 Yoyo Games announced a change to the licensing approach in August 2021, allowing GameMaker to be used for free to learn, and eliminating the single-purchase options.
-Instead, it simplified the license scheme to only two tiers, one that supported publishing on all non-console platforms, and a higher tier that added in console platform publishing support at a lower rate than the prior Ultimate license.
+Instead, it simplified the licence scheme to only two tiers, one that supported publishing on all non-console platforms, and a higher tier that added in console platform publishing support at a lower rate than the prior Ultimate licence.
 These changes were aided by the financial investment of Opera into YoYo Games to help reduce costs for GameMaker users.
-On 22 November 2023, GameMaker announced that it would be "free for non-commercial use on all platforms (excluding console)," and the current subscription system would be replaced by a one-time license.
+On 22 November 2023, GameMaker announced that it would be "free for non-commercial use on all platforms (excluding console)," and the current subscription system would be replaced by a one-time licence.

+GX.games

+In November 2021, Opera launched GXC, a browser-based platform for publishing and playing games made in GameMaker, entering open beta on 4 November with roughly 500 titles.
+The platform was later rebranded to GX.games, and a mobile version went into beta in July 2022, at which point the desktop platform hosted over 1,500 GameMaker titles.
+GameMaker still has a dedicated GX Games export target to this day.
+As of September 2026, the platform's paid-game purchasing system is being phased out, with the number of games offering it reducing over time.
+No closure of the platform itself has been announced.